-Global health research programmes and communities of practice are divided into seven thematic areas
+Our global and planetary health research – both work programmes and communities of practice – is categorised into the following seven thematic areas:

 Programmes include research on the intersection of the science on neglected tropical diseases, climate change and health, anti-microbial resistance and the impact of the emerging environmental crises on health.
 Programmes cover the interplay between health and the determinants of health in our living and physical world –including ecosystems and our human socio, political and economic systems.

 2. Care Pathways and Care at Life Stages

 Programmes include family medicine, primary care, palliative care, and programmes focused on child health, maternal health and ageing.

 A wide range of programmes focusing on understanding the pathways of infection and the impact of diseases on communities.

 Programmes looking at the emerging impact of non-communicable diseases and co-morbidities.

 Programmes focused on mental health: both how determinants of health (including climate change, poor nutrition, inequality) are shaping mental health and the impact of diseases on mental health.

 These programmes deal with data driven healthcare/interventions and strategies for using data to improve health.
 Programmes include mHealth, eHealth, health informatics and frugal innovations to advance global health care.